theboi/SST-Inc-iOS-Assessment-2020/README.md

 ```

 * M1: Explicitly set type to Double
-* M1: Set constant value to any integer
+* M1: Set constant value to any integer.
+Allow if set with `.0`

 ---